juvu/DayTrade-SwingTrade/HowToDayTrade.md

 - Achieve 1:2 profit loss ratio
 - High relative volume of >2
 - Most have a obvious pattern
-- Idealy close to 9/20 ema
+- Ideally close to 9/20 ema
 - Ideally, float should be <50mil. <10 has the highest potential.
 Unless using vwap based method
 - Good catalyst
 - Good window and trigger